 True to their name, the Rock Bass can be caught in streams by fishing close to the rocks near the current.

 The Rock Bass is mainly a sedentary and secretive fish spending much of its activity passively hiding in the shadows of underwater structures.

-Spawning coincides with that of smallmouth bass.
+Spawning coincides with that of Smallmouth Bass.
 Nest building by the male starts when the water temperature is 65 to 75 degrees F, usually in May and June.
-Nests are constructed by males over gravel and sand bottoms where the females lay several thousand eggs.
-Females contain an average of 5,000 eggs, but one or several fish may deposit part or all of their eggs in a single nest.
+Males build nests over gravel and sand bottoms where the females lay several thousand eggs.
+Females have an average of 5,000 eggs, but one or several fish may deposit part or all of their eggs in a single nest.
 After hatching, the young fish are found only in quiet water areas protected from waves and strong current.
 Rock bass grow 1 1/2 to 2 inches the first year and reach 5 to 7 inches in length after three years.
-Rock bass have lived 13 years in nature and weighed 1 1/2 pounds, but most rock bass in Iowa seldom exceed 10 inches.
-The Iowa record for rock bass is 1 pound, 8 ounces, and was caught in 1973.
+Rock Bass have lived 13 years in nature and weighed 1 1/2 pounds, but most Rock Bass in Iowa seldom exceed 10 inches.
+The Iowa record for Rock Bass is 1 pound, 8 ounces, and was caught in 1973.